Ananym/welcome-to-nexus/misc/misc-tips.md

 * Explore the Kruna shop's cosmetic offerings by trying them on with Shift-F9!

+* Rapidly use consumables by holding Ctrl+letter.

 * Alt-t to toggle transparency is handy for navigating dense areas.

+* NTK runs on 8:1 speed relative to real time, which helps to know to understand in-game dates.

+* You can bond yourself to another through Marriage or (same sex) Blood Oath - visit a chapel or seek out the barbarians.
+Marriage takes a little time, and divorcing will cost you some stats, but will allow you and your partner to teleport to one another even in places that block summon and approach.
+This does come in handy for Mythic Alliances.